 She felt it now – the door was growing hot beneath her hands.
 That wasn’t her imagination.
 Her heart leaped into her throat, and she pressed harder, feeling the heat grow until she saw a faint blue glow through the door.
 Hurry, hurry, hurry… Master Mordred wouldn’t be away forever.
 The wood over the door began to smoke and then burn away as the metal beneath it turned crimson with the heat – and then a tiny, blue flame pressed through it, coming through the door to rest between her hands.

 More specks of lights came into existence, floating around her like tiny blue stars.
-Called foxfire by English-speakers, kitsune worked their magic on others and their surroundings by keeping part of their soul outside their bodies as a conduit to the world – but it came with a cost.
+Called foxfire by English-speakers, Nogitsune magic worked a little differently than the kitsune’s did.
+To work their magic on others and their surroundings, they had to keep part of their soul outside their bodies as a conduit to the world – but it came with a cost.
 It left their soul vulnerable to being destroyed if someone stole it from them.
 Someone like Mordred.

 She sneered, revealing fangs of her own.
 Heat blazed along her fingertips, and she longed to use it to turn that bastard to ashes, but Mordred had defeated her once before and easily.
 The monster had only grown in power since then, so instead of heading downstairs to get herself killed trying to destroy him, she reached into her magic and unleashed it.
 She closed her eyes, and when the shapeshifter opened them once more Mordred’s eye looked out of her head.
 The door made a beep and then opened.